BibliothecaForAdventurers/docs/pages/background/2-lore.md

 Blockchain data is the source of Lore within the Lootverse.
 This is the truth that all stories are built off.

+Loot is an idea.
+If you would like to contribute, join the community and dive in.